Contents

 We followed this simple route:

-Your first stop – Puerto del Diablo, is a vast rock formation spiking out of the ground that looks like it fell from the sky.
+- Stop 1: Puerto del Diablo – a vast rock formation spiking out of the ground that looks like it fell from the sky.
 We climbed it and took some amazing photos.

-Your second sight is Valley de Los Machos.
-As you enter the valley, the red rocks close in on you and their shapes become even weirder.
+- Stop 2: Valley de Los Machos – as you enter the valley, the red rocks close in on you and their shapes become even weirder.

-Your third and final stop is the entrance to Canyon Del Inca.
-You will see a small blue sign letting you know you’ve arrived, but the path will end.
+- Stop 3: the entrance to Canyon Del Inca – you will see a small blue sign letting you know you’ve arrived, but the path will end.
 You can go further into the canyon, but it required some climbing.
 We went for it and didn’t regret it, the tight walls of the canyon and the rock formations make it feel like you are trekking on Mars.

 You can’t make it out the other side as it goes for miles, so once you have reached a point in the canyon where you don’t feel comfortable climbing, head back.
 We flew our drone to see how far it goes and it’s a long way, so turn around once you’ve had enough adventure.